Caroline Garcia

-She is also a two-time major champion in doubles, having won the French Open women's doubles title in 2016 and 2022 partnering Kristina Mladenovic.
+Garcia was also a two-time major champion in doubles, having won the French Open women's doubles title in 2016 and 2022 partnering Kristina Mladenovic.
 The pair were also runners-up at the 2016 US Open, and reached the semifinals at the 2017 Australian Open.
-Garcia reached her career-high doubles ranking of world No. 2 in October 2016, and has won seven doubles titles on the WTA Tour, including the 2016 Madrid Open.
-She has also qualified for the WTA Finals on two occasions, and alongside Mladenovic was voted the 2016 WTA Doubles Team of the Year.
+Garcia reached her career-high doubles ranking of world No. 2 in October 2016, and won eight doubles titles on the WTA Tour, including the 2016 Madrid Open.
+She also qualified for the WTA Finals on two occasions, and alongside Mladenovic was voted the 2016 WTA Doubles Team of the Year.

-Garcia is also a successful singles player.
-She has won eleven WTA Tour singles titles, including three at the WTA 1000 level: the 2017 Wuhan Open, 2017 China Open and 2022 Cincinnati Open.
-She achieved her career-high singles ranking of world No. 4 in both September 2018 and November 2022, the latter after winning the 2022 WTA Finals.
+In singles, Garcia won eleven WTA Tour titles, including three at the WTA 1000 level: the 2017 Wuhan Open, 2017 China Open and 2022 Cincinnati Open.
+She achieved her career-high singles ranking of world No. 4 in both September 2018 and November 2022, the latter after winning the WTA Finals.

-Garcia has represented France in the Billie Jean King Cup since 2013, and was part of the team that won the title in 2019.
+Garcia represented France in the Fed Cup since 2013, and was part of the team that won the title in 2019.
 She won a Fed Cup Heart Award in 2016 for her role in leading France to its first final in eleven years.
-She has also twice competed for France at the Olympics.
+She also twice competed for France at the Summer Olympics, 2016 and 2024.